24 Jul 2018

 Workers are also offered healthy eating initiatives, on-site grocery and personal care services, a host of extensive mentor programmes and learning opportunities.

-The international publisher, known for its Women’s Health and Men’s Health titles, practices what it publishes.
+The international publisher, known for its Women’s Health and Men’s Health titles, practises what it publishes.

 Employees are provided with on-site fitness facilities and classes, with the emphasis very much on the outdoors.
 A dedicated outdoor running/walking trail encourages time out in its headquarters’ surrounding woodland, and a garden area lets employees relax by growing their own vegetables and organic produce.

 Focused on mental, emotional and professional development, Rodale also provides wellness days, meditation facilities, private nursing rooms and seminars.

 Wearable tech from Fitbit is at the heart of BP Canada’s wellbeing initiative.
 The company’s ‘Elements for Life’ programme uses the technology to gather a detailed overview of employee wellbeing to ensure a healthy work-life balance.

 Four key factors drive ‘Elements for Life’: physical, emotional, financial and social health.
 The innovative points-based system encourages employees to take part in activities from which they earn points and are then rewarded via online tools that monitor professional and personal progress.

 Often nominated as one of the ‘best companies to work for’, SAS has nurtured a positive work-life balance since day one.